 The Rev. Richard Mosson Weinberg has served parishes in Washington, D.C., Atlanta, Ga., and Central America.
-As priest-in-charge of St. Margaret’s Episcopal Church, DC, Richard serves the parish as senior pastor, priest, and administrator.
-Richard is especially passionate about St. Margaret’s legacy of inclusion and its long-standing cardinal outreach program with neighbors experiencing homelessness.
-He is currently leading the parish in a strategic visioning process to discern God’s preferred future for St. Margaret’s over the next three to five years.
+As rector of St. Margaret’s Episcopal Church, DC, Richard serves the parish as senior pastor, priest, and administrator.
+Richard is especially passionate about St. Margaret’s legacy of inclusion and its long-standing cardinal outreach program with neighbors experiencing homelessness, Charlie’s Place.
 In his work, Richard draws upon more than a decade of non-profit and church-related experience, including an eight-year tenure at Washington National Cathedral.

-Prior to his appointment in March 2019 as priest-in-charge, Richard had already served St. Margaret’s for a year and a half as associate rector for mission and outreach, when the former rector, the Rev. Kym Lucas, was elected bishop of Colorado.
-He also previously served part-time on the Bishop of Washington’s staff as a strategic communications advisor.
+Prior to his calling in May 2020 as rector, Richard had already served St. Margaret’s for nearly three years–from 2017 to 2019 as associate rector for mission and outreach, and then as priest-in-charge beginning in March 2019, when the former rector, the Rev. Kym Lucas, was elected bishop of Colorado.
+He also previously served part-time on the bishop of Washington’s staff as a strategic communications advisor.

 Richard developed his gifts in preaching, teaching, and pastoring at Christ Episcopal Church, Norcross, Georgia, where he served from 2014 to 2017, first as seminarian and later as interim deacon-in-charge for Hispanic ministry.
 Fluent in Spanish as a second language, Richard has worked with Latino immigrant communities in D.C. and Atlanta, in addition to serving two times as a short-term missionary in the dioceses of Costa Rica and El Salvador.